karlch/t.sh/readme.md

 **List all taskfiles**

-As it is possible to have multiple taskfile there is a way to list all of the possible files: `t l`.
+As it is possible to have multiple taskfiles, there is a way to list all of
+them: `t l`.
 The date appended shows the date when the file was last modified.

     $ t l
     vimiv (30-06-16)